LRFCode/dbexample2017-TomMont/README.md

-Practice with Northwest Passage database using HeidiSQL and Playframework.
+Practice with database using HeidiSQL and Playframework.